Jollywatt/typst-fletcher/src/draw.typ

 /// which is farthest from a target point and pass it to a callback.
 ///
 /// If no intersection points are found, return the target point.
+///
+/// - objects (cetz, none): Objects to search within for intersections.
+If
+///  `none`, callback is immediately called with `target`.
+/// - target (point): Target point to sort intersections by proximity with, and
+///  to use as a fallback if no intersections are found.
 #let find-farthest-intersection(objects, target, callback) = {

+	if objects == none { return callback(target) }

 	let node-name = "intersection-finder"
 	cetz.draw.hide(cetz.draw.intersections(node-name, objects))